TrellixVulnTeam/swahilipython_SCMU/Doc/library/winreg.rst

    Registry entries subordinate to this key allow you to access performance data.
 The data is not actually stored in the registry;
-   the registry functions cause the system to collect the data from its source.
+   the registry functions cause the system to collect the data kutoka its source.